 The asset representations reviewer may not resign, unless it becomes legally unable to perform its obligations as asset representations reviewer.
 The trust may remove the asset representations reviewer if the asset representations reviewer (a) ceases to be an eligible asset representations reviewer, (b) breaches any of its representations, warranties, covenants or obligations or (c) becomes subject to a bankruptcy.
 No resignation or removal of the asset representations reviewer will be effective until a successor asset representations reviewer who is an eligible asset representations reviewer is in place.
-The asset representations reviewer will pay the expenses of transitioning the asset representations reviewer.
+The asset representations reviewer will pay the expenses of transitioning the asset representations reviewer's obligations to the successor asset representations reviewer.